 We encourage you to vote your shares prior to the Annual Meeting.
 If you attend the Annual Meeting, you may vote in person.
 Only stockholders of the Company (or their authorized representatives) and the Company's invited guests may attend the Annual Meeting.
 All attendees should be prepared to present government-issued photo identification (such as a driver's license or passport) for admittance.
-If you are not present at the Annual Meeting, your shares may be voted only by a person to whom you have given a proper proxy.
-You may revoke your proxy in writing at any time before it is exercised at the Annual Meeting by delivering to the Secretary of the Company a written notice of the revocation, by submitting your vote electronically through the internet or by phone after the grant of your proxy, or by signing and delivering to the Secretary of the Company a proxy card with a later date.
-Your attendance at the Annual Meeting will not revoke your proxy unless you give written notice of revocation to the Secretary of the Company before your proxy is exercised or unless you vote your shares in person at the Annual Meeting.
+If you are not present at the Annual Meeting, your proxy in writing at any time before it is exercised at the Annual Meeting by delivering to the Secretary of the Company a written notice of the revocation, by submitting your vote electronically through the internet or by phone after the grant of your proxy, or by signing and delivering to the Secretary of the Company a proxy card with a later date.
+Your attendance at the Annual Meeting will not revoke your proxy unless you give written notice of the Company before your proxy is exercised or unless you vote your shares in person at the Annual Meeting.